Greenhouse Updates Blog

 Hidatsa Red Indian bean flowers towards the top of the corn stalk and bean pods towards the bottom of the same corn stalk.
 Bean flowers mostly self-pollinate before the flowers even open, but since I have shaken the corn stalks to disperse pollen, it has probably also helped the beans to pollinate as well.

 One of the female inflorescences (flowers) on one of the Ozark Melon (C. pepo L. var. ozarkana D. Decker) cucurbit vines.
-Though I did not hand-pollinate any of the female flowers with pollen from a male flower, apparently some insect within the greenhouse has done this for me since the flowers appear pollinated and the fruits are already growing; likely this was done by small ants which I have found many within the other open cucurbit flowers.
+Though I did not hand-pollinate any of the female flowers with pollen from a male flower, apparently some insect within the greenhouse has done this for me since the flowers appear pollinated and the fruits are already growing; this was likely done by small ants, of which I have found many within the other open cucurbit flowers.

 Evidence of a pollinated Sacred Tobacco flower beginning to form a seed pod.
 Tobacco plants mostly self-pollinate, so I gently shake the plants in the morning with a gloved hand to encourage pollination; the glove is necessary to prevent accidentally absorbing a lot of nicotine through my skin.
 Each of the flowers will form a seed pod like the one pictured and each of these will contain hundreds of very small seeds, with one plant capable of producing hundreds of thousands of seeds.